An abortion is a way of ending a pregnancy using medication or surgery.

 What happens during an early medical abortion?

-What happens during late medical abortion?
+What happens during a late medical abortion?

 What happens during a surgical abortion?